Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Introduction

 Our numerical benchmarks reveal that $\lceil N/2 \rceil$ layers of HVA suffice for the pure TFIM, where NLCE+VQE results are indistinguishable from NLCE+ED.
 For TFIM+LF, convergence is slower but still achieved.
-We investigate two classes of cost functions (trace-based and variance-based) and find that both can achieve convergence, though with different initialization requirements and trade-offs discussed in Sec.~\ref{sec:TFIM+LF}.
+We investigate two classes of cost functions (trace based and variance based) and find that both can achieve convergence, though with different initialization requirements and trade-offs discussed in Sec.~\ref{sec:TFIM+LF}.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec::overview} we provide an overview of the NLCE+VQE approach for 1QP excitations and outline the six-step workflow.
-Sec.~\ref{sec:LCE} discusses the linked-cluster expansion for obtaining effective 1QP Hamiltonians, including details on block-diagonalization (Sec.~\ref{sec:block-diag}), the NLCE method (Sec.~\ref{sec:embedding}), the details of PCAT (Sec.~\ref{sec:PCAT}), and the calculation of 1QP dispersions in the thermodynamic limit (Sec.~\ref{sec:dispersion}).
-Sec.~\ref{sec:VQE} introduces VQE as the cluster solver, with details on cost functions (Sec.~\ref{sec:vqe:cost_functions}) and state preparation (Sec.~\ref{sec:vqe:state_prep}).
-Sec.~\ref{sec:application} presents numerical results for the 1QP dispersion of the high-field phase of the TFIM, including applications to the one-dimensional chain (Sec.~\ref{sec:1D}), the two-dimensional square lattice (Sec.~\ref{sec:2D}), and the TFIM+LF (Sec.~\ref{sec:TFIM+LF}).
+In Sec.~\ref{sec::overview}, we provide an overview of the NLCE+VQE approach for 1QP excitations and outline the six-step workflow.
+Section~\ref{sec:LCE} discusses the linked-cluster expansion for obtaining effective 1QP Hamiltonians, including details on block diagonalization (Sec.~\ref{sec:block-diag}), the NLCE method (Sec.~\ref{sec:embedding}), the details of PCAT (Sec.~\ref{sec:PCAT}), and the calculation of 1QP dispersions in the thermodynamic limit (Sec.~\ref{sec:dispersion}).
+Section~\ref{sec:VQE} introduces VQE as the cluster solver, with details on cost functions (Sec.~\ref{sec:vqe:cost_functions}) and state preparation (Sec.~\ref{sec:vqe:state_prep}).
+Section~\ref{sec:application} presents numerical results for the 1QP dispersion of the high-field phase of the TFIM, including applications to the one-dimensional chain (Sec.~\ref{sec:1D}), the two-dimensional square lattice (Sec.~\ref{sec:2D}), and the TFIM+LF (Sec.~\ref{sec:TFIM+LF}).
 We conclude in Sec.~\ref{sec:conclusion} with a summary and outlook.